What is effective altruism?

 What values unite effective altruism?

 Effective altruism isn't defined by the projects above, and what it focuses on could easily change.
-What defines effective altruism are the values that underpin its search for the best ways of helping others:
+What defines effective altruism are some tentative values and principles that underpin its search for the best ways of helping others:

 Prioritization: Our intuitions about doing good don't usually take into account the scale of the outcomes — helping 100 people often makes us feel as satisfied as helping 1000.
 But since some ways of doing good also achieve dramatically more than others, it’s vital to attempt to use numbers to roughly weigh how much different actions help.
 The goal is to find the best ways to help, rather than just working to make any difference at all.

-Impartial altruism: We believe that all people count equally.
-Of course it's reasonable to have special concern for one's own family, friends and life.
-But, when trying to do as much good as possible, we aim to give everyone's interests equal weight, no matter where or when they live.
+Impartial altruism: It's easy — and reasonable — to have special concern for one's own family, friends or nation.
+But, when trying to do as much good as possible, it seems that we should give everyone's interests equal weight, no matter where or when they live.
 This means focusing on the groups who are most neglected, which usually means focusing on those who don’t have as much power to protect their own interests.

-Collaborative spirit: It’s possible to achieve more by working together, and doing this effectively requires high standards of honesty, friendliness, and a community perspective.
-Effective altruism is not about ‘ends justify the means’ reasoning, but rather is about being a good citizen, while ambitiously working toward a better world.
+Collaborative spirit: It’s often possible to achieve more by working together, and doing this effectively requires high standards of honesty, integrity, and compassion.
+Effective altruism does not mean supporting ‘ends justify the means’ reasoning, but rather is about being a good citizen, while working toward a better world.

-Anyone who shares these values and is trying to find better ways to help others is participating in effective altruism.
+We’re not totally confident in the above ideas - but we think that they are probably right, and that they are undervalued by much of society.
+Anyone who is trying to find better ways to help others is participating in effective altruism.
 This is true no matter how much time or money they want to give, or which issue they choose to focus on.

 Effective altruism can be compared to the scientific method.
 Science is the use of evidence and reason in search of truth – even if the results are unintuitive or run counter to tradition.
 Effective altruism is the use of evidence and reason in search of the best ways of doing good.